 - Short circuit protection

 - … and much more

 Some of the high end models will even provide diagnostic information regarding the health of the battery.
-It will not be as detailed as a dedicated car battery tester but it will certainly provide an indication towards the health of the battery.
+It won’t be as detailed as a dedicated car battery tester but it will certainly provide an indication towards the health of the battery.

 How to Use a Battery Maintainer

-Connecting the maintainer to your car battery is simple and very similar to connecting a standard charger to your car.
+Connecting the maintainer to your car’s battery is simple and very similar to connecting a standard charger to your car.